 Monastery was abandoned after 1775 when this part of Moldavia was annexed by the Habsburg Monarchy.
 Only in 1991 the activity of monastery was restarted: now this is women’s monastery.

 Buildings of the monastery have been designed in the unique Moldavian style – structurally and in details, the buildings have many features characteristic for the contemporary Gothic and Renaissance style but the whole appearance of the church resembles much earlier style – Byzantine.
 For example, arches of the windows are shaped in the Flamboyant Gothic style.

-Monastery and its church is one of the eight Moldavian churches included in the UNESCO World Heritage monument "Churches of Moldavia".
+Monastery and its church are one of the eight Moldavian churches included in the UNESCO World Heritage monument "Churches of Moldavia".
 Outer walls (as well as the interior) of all these churches are covered with masterpieces of painting which have been inspired by the Byzantine art.
 The concept of churches (and – in fact – any kind of buildings) which are completely covered with murals from the outside, is rare in the world.

 Especially large "canvas" in Voronet Monastery is the western facade of the church which has no windows – it was built during the extension in 1547 with a purpose to be covered with murals.

-Paintings show religious figures but at the same time this is genuinely local art depicting Moldavian people with Moldavian musical instruments and garments.
-Most beautiful is the painting of the Last Judgement on the western wall of the church – it is great work of art with much humanism and even irony targeting the human nature.
+Paintings show religious figures but at the same time, this is genuinely local art depicting Moldavian people with Moldavian musical instruments and garments.
+Most beautiful is the painting of the Last Judgement on the western wall of the church – it is a great work of art with much humanism and even irony targeting human nature.

 Paintings have very bright colors, especially the bright blue background.
 This intense blue color has its own name – "Voroneţ Blue".